C241-SA02/24PDInsight/README.md

-# 24PDInsight - Company Capstone Project
+# 24PDInsight - Bizzagi Company Capstone Project

 ## Introduction
-Welcome to 24PDInsight, a capstone project developed by *Bangkit Cohort 2024 Batch 1*.
-This project aims to provide insights and analysis for a capstone company project undertaken as part of the Bangkit program.
+Welcome to 24PDInsight, the capstone project developed by *Bangkit Cohort 2024 Batch 1* for the Bizzagi company.
+This project aims to provide insights and analysis for the capstone company project undertaken as part of the Bangkit program.

 ## Features
 - [x] **Transcribe Audio to Text:** Utilize Whisper from OpenAI to transcribe audio files to text.